Tianjin Seagull

-Tianjin Seagull Watch Group (天津海鸥) is a watchmaking company located in Tianjin, China.
+Tianjin Seagull Watch Group (天津海鸥), known as Seagull and stylized as SEA-GULL, is a watchmaking company located in Tianjin, China.

 History

-The company was originally formed as Tianjin Watch Factory in January 1955 with four craftsmen on order of the People's Republic of China government.
-In 1990, the Tianjin Watch Factory was awarded the status of a national company, and in 1992, the Tianjin Seagull Corporation was founded.
-That same year, the decision was made to discontinue the production of mechanical watches in favour of quartz watches; five years later it came to a complete reversal of this decision.
-It has since produced exclusively mechanical movements and watches.
+The company was originally formed as Tianjin Watch Factory in January 1955 by order of the People's Republic of China government, with four craftsmen.
+According to the company, it manufactured China’s first mechanical watch, the "Five-Star" timepiece, later that year.
+In 1963, the factory developed the D304, an aviation chronograph for military use, which the company describes as China’s first aviation chronograph.

+In 1990, Tianjin Watch Factory was awarded the status of a national company, and in 1992 the Tianjin Seagull Corporation was founded.
+That same year, the company decided to discontinue mechanical watch production in favour of quartz watches.
+Five years later, the decision was reversed, and the company has since produced exclusively mechanical movements and watches.

-In 2000, Tianjin Seagull Watch Group went public, and in 2003 a representative office in Hong Kong was opened.
+In 2000, Tianjin Seagull Watch Group went public, and in 2003 it opened a representative office in Hong Kong.
+During the 2000s, the company expanded into high-complication watchmaking, developing in-house tourbillon, minute repeater, and perpetual calendar mechanisms.
+In 2009, Tianjin Seagull introduced the ST9250 movement, which integrated all three complications into a single timepiece.
 In 2010, the company moved to new production and administration facilities near Tianjin Airport.

-Tianjin Seagull has recently gained substantial expertise in the manufacture of advanced tourbillons including a multi-axial orbital tourbillon movement.
+Tianjin Seagull has also developed advanced tourbillons, including a multi-axial orbital tourbillon movement.

+In 2024, the company released several anniversary models, including a flying split-second rattrapante chronograph.
+In 2025, Tianjin Seagull launched its first official global direct-to-consumer website.